 - the light is low

 The first thing to look at is a cat’s body language if its pupils are dilated.
 This will help you to determine the mood it is in.

 In low light, a cat’s pupils automatically dilate to let in more light.
 The color in their irises is almost hidden and their eyes appear as large black circles.

-If it’s not dark and your cat’s eyes look large and black you can bet it is excited.
-These are often referred to as big eyes or naughty eyes.
+If it’s not dark and your cat’s eyes look large and black, it might be excited.
+These are often might be referred to as big eyes or naughty eyes.
 Cats get excited when they play, act mischievously, or hunt.

 Can cats see into your soul?

-Some people are certain that if you look into a cat’s eyes it can see into your soul if it stares back.
-This myth is rooted in ancient times when cats were believed to be familiars or supernatural entities.
+Some cat owners believe that if you look into a cat’s eyes it can see into their soul if it stares back.
+This myth is rooted in ancient history where cats were believed to be familiars or supernatural entities.